 - 70% say they would be more likely to re-elect their legislator if he or she supports the New York Solar Jobs Act.

 The bill has passed the Assembly Energy Committee and on the Senate side, Sen. George Maziarz, Chair of the Energy Committee, has expressed support for expanding the use of solar energy.
-Governor Cuomo recently announced the NY-Sun plan (which the Viagra uk delivery poll also shows has significant support) to double the amount of energy produced by solar panels by 2013 and quadruple it by 2014.
+Governor Cuomo recently announced the NY-Sun plan (which the Viagra online poll also shows has significant support) to double the amount of energy produced by solar panels by 2013 and quadruple it by 2014.
 The New York Solar Jobs Act compliments Cuomo’s initiatives and simply takes it farther.
 And that’s where New Yorkers think the state show go.